cangl008/Kickstarter_analysis1CA/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 Plays launched in the summer/spring months had a greater chance of success than plays launched during the winter months.
+Months April, May, June, July and August had the most successful outcomes, May being the most successful with 111 successful projects.
+It seems based on from the data provided from Kickstarter backers were likely to donate during the spring and summmer months regardless of country.
+Its possible that during the winter months they are less likely to donate because its the holiday season.